Codeinwp/otter-blocks-qa-templates/readme.md

 ## Offline support

 We can host this folder to localhost on port 8085.
-When using the Query Engine, use `offline` as source.s
+When using the Query Engine, set `offline` as source.

 Docker